Munnotubbel/ententeich/README.md

 5. Look for the `uptime-kuma-dashboard.json` file in your project root
 6. Import this JSON file and watch your dashboard spring to life!

-Remember, a well-monitored duck is a happy duck! 🦆📊
+Only a well-monitored duck is a happy duck! 🦆📊

 ## 🕹️ Bonus Level: K9s